CBergane/rock-paper-scissor-lizard-spock/README.md

     - The [W3C Markup Validator](https://validator.w3.org/) found no errors in my HTML, but two warnings were found, I disregarded them since I used a list to make the main logo.
     ![W3C Markup Validator index](assets/readme/w3c-html-checker.png)

-    - The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) found no errors in my CSS.
+    - The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) found one warning that the import of style sheets won't be reviewed.
     ![W3C CSS Validator](assets/readme/jigsaw-css-validator.png)

     - [jshint](https://jshint.com) fond 6 functions, 2 arguments.
 The largest function has 7 statements, the most complex function has a cyclomatic complexity value of 4.